RaspberryPiFoundation/weather-station-www/README.md

   - `http://192.168.0.X/demo/csv.php`

   Your browser will offer you a CSV file download which will contain a complete dump of all data in the MySQL database.
-1. It is also possible to specify a data range to select records for inclusion in the CSV file.
-This is done by specifying a `from` and or `to` parameter on the query string.
+1. It is also possible to specify a date range to select records for inclusion in the CSV file.
+This is done by specifying a `from` and or `to` date parameter on the query string.

   The date format is: `"YYYY-MM-DD HH:MM:SS"`.
 Time parameters must be enclosed in double quotes.
 For example: